What aspects does the programme cover?

-At the beginning of the programme, you receive an introduction to one of the subjects of the curriculum.
-You also learn how to do independent legal research and how to report your findings through presentations and papers during a 15 EC Legal Research and Writing Skills Course.
+At the beginning of the programme, you receive an introduction to commercial and company law.
+You learn how to do independent legal research and how to report your findings through presentations and papers during a 15 EC Research & Writing Skills course.
 Attendance of the meetings is mandatory.
-Successful completion of this course is a precondition to being admitted to the Master Thesis.
+Successful completion of this course is a precondition to being admitted to the master thesis.

 The second block is composed of two 5 EC courses, i.e. Commercial Law and International Corporate Governance.
 The third block is composed of one 10 EC course, Company Law and Restructuring.
-The fourth block includes one 5 EC course, Carriage of Goods and one 5 EC elective.
-The fifth and last block consists of a Master Thesis and one 5 EC course, Intellectual Property Rights.
+The fourth block includes one 5 EC bound elective and one 5 EC elective.
+The fifth and last block consists of two 5 EC courses, Carriage of Goods and Trademark Law, and a master's thesis.

 Does the programme have a particular focus?

-The Master Commercial Law distinguishes itself from other LL.M. programmes in Business law by emphasizing private legal relationships, the balance between commercial law, corporate law and procedural law courses.
+The Master Commercial and Company Law distinguishes itself from other LL.M. programmes in business law by emphasizing private legal relationships, the balance between commercial law, corporate law and procedural law courses.